hipe/tmx/lib/skylab/brazen/doc/issues/011-the-event-narrative.md

 in the first event. in order to add new propertes to a existing event, you could perhaps use `to_iambic` and add new properties and value to this array and build a new event from that.

+## :#note-70

+this is really ugly and awful to have to mutate the singleton class like this when you make a dup of an inline event. to support such an operation without as much ugliness, consider making [#023] a dedicated event class.